-LIFE Ancillary Study Policy
+LIFE Ancillary Study Policy - Pilot Phase

 The LIFE Steering and Emerging Science Committees encourage the development of ancillary studies that enhance the scientific output of the LIFE study.
-Such studies should: 1) explore the mechanisms of the benefits of exercise, 2) identify improvement in prediction of adherence or response to the intervention, or 3) expand on the assessment of secondary and tertiary outcomes.
+Such studies should: 1) explore the mechanisms of the benefits of exercise, 2) improvement in prediction of adherence or response to the intervention, or 3) expand on the assessment of secondary and tertiary outcomes.
+For the LIFE pilot, it is expected that such studies be based on the interests and resources at individual sites and be designed to either answer specific hypotheses with the sample size available at the participating site(s) or to demonstrate feasibility and pilot data for the full-scale trial.
+The purpose and power should be explicitly stated in the pilot proposal.